 The Fugitive Futurist is a short, silent film made by Gaston Quiribet in 1924.
-The plot, such as it is, involves a mad inventor, commending a box that can glimpse the future to an uninterested stranger.
+The plot, such as it is, involves a mad inventor, in conversation with an uninterested stranger.
+The inventor has created a box that can gaze into the future.
+It offers up visions of London as it might one day be.
 Trains fly over Tower Bridge, while an airship launches from Westminster.

 The film has been online for a while, but it's interesting enough to warrant a reshowing, for those who've yet to see it.
 Donated from the BFI, it forms part of the London Screen Archive, a fascinating and growing collection of short films about the capital.